Ryan-Martin22/The-Cocktail-Lab/README.md

 ## Design

 * Colour Scheme
-  - The main colours used for The Cocktail Lab website where a shade of cream and dark grey, this invites warmth for the user when looking atbthe page.
+  - The main colours used for The Cocktail Lab website where a shade of cream and dark grey, this invites warmth for the user when looking at the page.
+  * The colours used were rgb(250, 238, 223), #383838

 * Typography
   - The font used for the headings was Playfair Display and for paragraph content it was Lato.
 Sans Serif was used as a fallback in case of the Google Fonts link not working.
 Playfair was used to ensure a level of sophistication and attractivness.
+[Google Fonts](https://fonts.google.com/specimen/Playfair+Display+SC)

 * Imagery
     - Imagery is essential.
 The landing page image is designed to be eye catching and illict and element of desire for a cocktail, thus ensuring the user stays engages with the website.